ksawalha/FSND-Capstone/README.md

 ---
 ## API DOCUMENTATION
 ### Endpoints:
-* These are the available endpoints for this API, Authentication is REQUIRED in all of them.
+* These are the available endpoints for this API, Authentication is REQUIRED for all of them.

 1. GET
     - `/actors`